Hex5DA/sdw/README.md

 # Shadow

-A toy language I'm making for funsies!
+A toy language I'm making for shits and giggles!

 Will sort this out properly, but some working design notes: